-Much recent research has studied whether marketing-based expectancies such as price and brand quality beliefs influence the consumption experience and subsequent behavior, but almost no research has examined individual differences in “marketing placebo effects” (MPE).
-In this paper, we suggest three moderators of the effect marketing-based expectancies have on the behavioral and neural measures of the consumption experience based on previous findings from the neuroscientific literature investigating traditional clinical pain placebo effects.
-We used a novel automated structural brain imaging approach to determine individual differences and combined this approach with traditional behavioral experiments.
-We found that consumers high in reward-seeking, high in need for cognition, and low in somatosensory awareness are more responsive to MPE.
+Much recent research has studied whether marketing-based expectancies such as price and brand quality beliefs influence the consumption experience and subsequent behavior, but almost no research has examined the psychological processes required for such “marketing placebo effects” (MPE) to occur.
+In this paper, we suggest three mechanisms that precede the effect marketing-based expectancies have on the behavioral and neural measures of the consumption experience.
+These are individual differences in (1) reward seeking, (2) top-down emotional appraisal, and (3) bottom-up somatosensory introspection.
+We used a novel brain imaging approach to determine these individual differences and combined this approach with traditional behavioral experiments.
+Understanding the underpinnings of MPE is important for marketing researchers, public policy makers, and practitioners alike.